hack3rs.ca network-security

 • +Validate internet-facing exposure after firewall or load balancer changes.

-• +Build and maintain service inventories for vulnerability management.
+• +Build and maintain service inventories to feed vulnerability management and hardening workflows.

 when-to-use-another-tool-or-source